Stack Height: Tool, Shoe Lab Data & In-Depth Guide

 3. We measure it the same way for all shoes using World Athletics standards.

 Per rules set by World Athletics, stack height is measured at 12% and at 75% of the inside length of the shoe.
 This is exactly how we measure the stack height, and you can read more about it in our methodology.
-In case you want to do it yourself, this is how.
+If you want to do it yourself, this is how.

 Stack height measuring